Tip O'Neill: Reagan administration

 However, O'Neill gave tacit approval to Democratic congressman Charlie Wilson to implement the Reagan Doctrine in the Soviet-Afghan war.
 Wilson's position on the appropriations committees, and his close relations with CIA officer Gust Avrakotos, allowed him to steer billions of dollars to the Mujahideen through the CIA and Zia ul-Haq's ISI.

 There was some contention about constitutional order of succession, which involved O'Neill, when Reagan was shot in March 1981.
 Secretary of State Alexander Haig famously said that he was "in control here" in response to a question as to who was in charge (with the president under anesthesia and Vice President George Bush traveling), but it was later pointed out that O'Neill was next in line after Bush.
 Reagan was only unconscious for a few hours, and no formal invocation of the line of succession took place.

+On October 21, 1986, O'Neill, representing President Reagan, threw out the ceremonial first pitch at Game 3 of the 1986 World Series, played at Fenway Park.

 Northern Ireland

 One of O'Neill's accomplishments as speaker involved Northern Ireland.
 O'Neill worked with fellow Irish-American politicians New York governor Hugh Carey, Senator Edward Kennedy, and Senator Daniel Patrick Moynihan to craft a peace accord between the warring factions.
-Beginning with the "Saint Patrick's Day declaration" in 1977, denouncing violence in Northern Ireland and culminating with the Irish aid package upon the signing of the Anglo-Irish Agreement in 1985, the "Four Horsemen", as they were called, convinced both Carter and Reagan to press the British government on the subject.
+Beginning with the "Saint Patrick's Day declaration" in 1977, denouncing violence in Northern Ireland and culminating with the Irish aid package upon the signing of the Anglo-Irish Agreement in 1985, the "Four Horsemen", as they were called, convinced both Carter and Reagan to press the UK government on the subject.
 In 1981, O'Neill also created the Friends of Ireland with Kennedy and Moynihan, an organization to promote peace in Northern Ireland.

-O'Neill was made an honorary Irish citizen (an honor granting legally full citizenship) by the Republic of Ireland in 1986.
+O'Neill was made an honorary Irish citizen, which granted citizenship, by the Republic of Ireland in 1986.